Galaxy Nexus: Brief sales ban

 On 29 June 2012, Apple Inc. was granted a request for a pre-trial injunction against the import and sale to the U.S. of Galaxy Nexus by Samsung.
 The order was issued by U.S. District Judge Lucy Koh in San Jose, California.
 The ruling was based primarily on a patent which is defined as a "universal interface for retrieval of information in a computer system".
 The injunction against Samsung took effect when Apple paid a $96 million bond that will be used to cover damages done to Samsung if Apple loses the case.
 The Galaxy Nexus was temporarily unavailable for purchase on Google's Play store, and Google stated they would push a software update that would remove local phone searching.
 On 6 July the ban was lifted.

 Variants

 The device was originally only available in black, developed under the codename "Tuna".
 A white version (with the front-panel in black) was made available in February 2012.
 There was a special edition released to Google employees with a unique back cover.

-Because the device was designed to work with carriers utilizing different network technology, there are several hardware variations of the Galaxy Nexus:
+Because the device was designed to work with carriers utilizing different network technologies, there are several hardware variations of the Galaxy Nexus: